-The topics covered in this text provide information systems students with a solid understanding of transaction processing systems that they can then build on as they pursue more indepth study of specific topics such as databases, data warehouses and data mining, networks, systems analysis and design, cloud computing, virtualization, computer security, and information system controls.
+The topics covered in this text provide information systems students with a solid understanding of transaction processing systems that they can then build on as they pursue more indepth study of specific topics such as databases, data warehouses and data mining, networks, systems analysis and design, computer security, and information system controls.

-ENHANCEMENTS IN THE FOURTEENTH EDITION
+ENHANCEMENTS IN THE THIRTEENTH EDITION

-We made extensive revisions to the content of the material to incorporate recent developments, while retaining the features that have made prior editions easy to use.
+Perhaps the most noticeable change in the thirteenth edition is the change from a two-color design to a full-color design.
+This improves the readability of figures and diagrams, making it easier for students to understand relationships among concepts.
+We also made extensive revisions to the content of the material to incorporate recent developments, while retaining the features that have made prior editions easy to use.
 Every chapter has been updated to include up-to-date examples of important concepts.
 Specific changes include: